 (7) Notwithstanding that the Corporation may use the potatoes which become vested in it for any purpose, where potatoes accepted for the purpose of the domestic marketing pool are used for any other purpose the proceeds, after deduction of the amounts permitted by subsection (3), received for those potatoes shall be dealt with in such manner as may be prescribed, but so that the person from whom the potatoes were accepted shall receive from the Corporation the amount which would have been relevant had the potatoes in fact been used for the domestic marketing pool.

-[Section 30 amended by No. 55 of 1966 s.
+[Section 30 amended: No. 55 of 1966 s.
 7; No. 26 of 1974 s.
 8; No. 96 of 1985 s.
 17 and 22; No. 11 of 1995 s.
 12 and 41.]

 31. When Corporation may refuse etc. to pay for potatoes